chem-274-A-master/problem-set-1/instructions.md

 **Figure 1**: The bond as two masses on a spring.
 </center>

-We will be writing a class to represent a diatomic molecule modeled by a harmonic oscillator.
+To simplify calculations,

-To simplify calculation, we will consider the system as a reduced mass, $\mu$, connected by a spring to an infinite mass.
-The reduced mass is calculated using
+we will treat the diatomic molecule as a single "reduced mass" $\mu$ connected to an infinitely heavy mass.
+The reduced mass is calculated using:

 </div>